THE OLD SCHOOL PRESS

 An Italian Dream

-Charles Dickens thinks he has been to Venice
+Charles Dickens thinks he has been to Venice, but isn't sure

 Some years back I came across a wonderful description of the interior of St Mark's Basilica in Venice and discovered it had been written by Charles Dickens.
 It didn't take too much help from various search engines to discover that it was from his book Pictures of Italy and to find the text, in particular of chapter VII, online at Project Gutenberg.
-I squirrelled the text away planning to print it when the opportunity arose.
+I squirrelled it away planning to print it when the opportunity arose, and finally that moment came.

 In this chapter, Dickens describes his visit to La Serenissima as if remembering a dream that happened between two other, more prosaic stops on his tour.
 'In the luxurious wonder of so rare a dream, I took but little heed of time, and had but little understanding of its flight.
 But there were days and nights in it; and when the sun was high, and when the rays of lamps were crooked in the running water, I was still afloat, I thought: plashing the slippery walls and houses with the cleavings of the tide, as my black boat, borne upon it, skimmed along the streets.'